 The majority of our current respondents indicated that legislative authority, staffing, and funding to support systems integration initiatives are needed to better coordinate specialty care in their state.
-In prior assessments, NASEMSO identified that 80% of state EMS offices are located in state health departments, the remaining 20% are evenly split between public safety agencies and freestanding commissions or boards11.
+In prior assessments, NASEMSO identified that 80% of state EMS offices are located in state health departments, the remaining 20% are evenly split between public safety agencies and freestanding commissions or boards.
 While several respondents report collaborative relationships with other state agencies, our assessment identified that funding for system coordination related to stroke and STEMI is controlled largely by cardiovascular programs and chronic disease departments that are not based within the authority of the state EMS office nor do EMS authorities have much input into how specialty care coordination funds are spent.

 In 2016, the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Serves wrote, "Data sharing across programs is common in most states but often only within an agency.
-For example, more than three-quarters of responding agencies (36 of 46) reported that client history data is available to appropriate staff of other programs within the agency without explicit client consent, but fewer than one-third (13 of 46) reported that this data is similarly available to staff in other agencies "2."
+For example, more than three-quarters of responding agencies (36 of 46) reported that client history data is available to appropriate staff of other programs within the agency without explicit client consent, but fewer than one-third (13 of 46) reported that this data is similarly available to staff in other agencies12."
 This finding suggests that challenges may exist with establishing and maintaining accurate data registries that include EMS encounters.

 We attempted to query (non-EMS) state agencies for systems of care information with some difficulty.
-If time and data are as critical to specialized care as the current literature suggests, our findings support the need for greater alignment and integration of the "front line" personnel responsible for
+If time and data are as critical to specialized care as the current literature suggests, our findings support the need for greater alignment and integration of the "front line" personnel responsible for accomplishing these goals and advise that a greater equity of resources to improve patient outcomes is essential.

-11 Organization, Staffing, and Functions of State EMS Offices, National Association of State EMS Officials, 2017, nasemso.org/wp-content/uploads/EMS_OfficeStructureFunction_2017-0428.pdf.
+&lt;sup>11 Organization, Staffing, and Functions of State EMS Offices, National Association of State EMS Officials, 2017, nasemso.org/wp-content/uploads/EMS\OfficeStructureFunction\2017-0428.pdf.

-12 "Status of State Efforts to Integrate Health and Human Services Systems and Data: 2016."
+&lt;sup>12 "Status of State Efforts to Integrate Health and Human Services Systems and Data: 2016."
 ASPE Research Brief December 2016, US Department of Health and Human Services, Dec.
 2016, aspe.hhs.gov/system/files/pdf/255411/StateHHSSystems.pdf.